 A Yaesu FT-450 HF/6m transceiver occupies another operating position, and is used in PSK-31 and other digital modes, in addition to standard SSB voice communications.

 An Icom IC-7300 has been added, and it is connected to the Ameritron 811 amplifier.
 Operating instructions and tune up instructions for the amplifier are on the operating desk.

 A patch panel provides the capability to connect any radio to any antenna.

 Bob Heil and Heil Sound have contributed four microphones for our station.
 The first is a vintage broadcast microphone replica complete with a cast VOA nameplate on the top of the microphone.
 While it appears vintage, it is made specifically for amateur use, and is connected to the TS-590S.
 Another microphone, mounted on a boom assembly, is connected to the IC-9100.
 Both microphones have switch attachments for push to talk operation.
 Recent additions are a Pro-7 headset, and a PR-77 desk mic.
 These are moved between transceivers per each operators preference.

 MFJ has contributed a Cushcraft A4S beam antenna.
 This a four element beam for operation on 10m, 15m, and 20m.
-It has been mounted on the temporary 60 ft. tower mounted on a construction trailer at the east end of the VOA building.
+It has been mounted on the temporary 60 ft. tower mounted on a 60 ft. tower located on the VOA switch gear structure north of the building.
 It can be used on any transceiver through connections on the antenna patch panel.

 R&L Electronics has supplied several switching power supplies for equipment operation, plus numerous miscellaneous cables and connectors needed for installation of the new equipment.
-WCARA owes Roger Smallwood many thanks for assisting in obtaining the equipment grants from Icom, Heil, Kenwood, and MFJ.
+WCARA owes Roger Smallwood many thanks for assisting in obtaining the equipment grants from Icom, Heil, Kenwood, MFJ and Yaesu.

 A photo of the operating area is part of the slide show at the top of our pages.